Division of Pediatric Hospitalist Medicine

 Overview

-The Division of Pediatric Hospitalist Medicine seeks to advance, advocate for, and improve the life of every patient and family we treat.
-Our physicians are deeply dedicated to the patient population in our surrounding community, the state of New Jersey and nationally.
-All members of our division share responsibility for patient care on the inpatient units of the Bristol-Myers Squibb Children’s Hospital at Robert Wood Johnson University Hospital, the newborn nursery, Eric B. Chandler Health Center, and Rutgers Health.
+Our physicians are deeply dedicated to the patient population in our surrounding community, the state of New Jersey, and nationally.
+All members of our division share responsibility for patient care in the inpatient units of the Children’s Hospital, the newborn nursery, Eric B. Chandler Health (EBC) Center, and the University Medical Group at Somerset.

 Education

-Our faculty gives lectures at Robert Wood Johnson Medical School to interns and residents during their summer lecture series for the resident noon lecture series and at Grand Rounds.
+Our faculty gives lectures at RWJ Medical School to Interns and Residents during their summer lecture series for the Resident noon lecture series and at Grand Rounds.
 We participate as preceptors at the Resident Continuity Clinic.
-We serve as facilitators for group case discussions, mentor third- and fourth-year students during their clerkships, as well as facilitate OSCE exams for students at all levels of medical school training.
+We serve as facilitators for group case discussions, mentor 3rd and 4th-year students during their clerkships, as well as facilitate OSCE exams for students at all levels of Medical School training.

 Research